 1. Take a small pan and add some oil and mustard seeds to it.

-2. Peel and roughly dice the beetroot and add it to the pan with some salt to it.
+2. Peel and roughly dice the beetroot and add it to the pan with some salt and red chilli powder to it.

 3. Add ¼ cup water to quicken the cooking process.